 Welcome to MMU Campus Dining.
 We encourage you to take a few moments when you get to campus to become familiar with our services.
 Our daily service offers two hot entrees, one starch item, one vegetable item, a grilled entrée, one "action station", a homemade soup station, a crisp salad bar, deli sandwich bar, assorted desserts, and a juice/milk/soda line.
 Campus Dining allows you to have more time for studying and socializing because we do all the cooking and cleaning for you.
 We have a variety of options available to you in our service locations with flexible serving hours to meet anyone's busy schedule.
 Meal plans are to be used for the enrolled MMU student who has purchased the meal plan.
-Flex dollars can be used at the student's discretion.
+Dining dollars can be used at the student's discretion.
 The combined plan of board and room is required of all on campus resident students.
-Nineteen meals per week are served.
-There is no reduction or refunds for meals missed.
-Sack lunches are available for students missing a meal due to class or work conflicts or for meals missed for on-campus athletic events.
-Please notify the Campus Dining office with a 24-hour advance notice if a sack lunch is desired.
-Sick trays may be obtained in the main dining room line upon presentation of a sick tray request from the Campus Dining or Director of Residence Life.
-Meals are not served during school vacations.
+Meals are not served during break periods.